JetBrains/intellij-sdk-docs/topics/basics/ide_infrastructure.md

 See [Testing FAQ](testing_faq.md) on how to enable `DEBUG`/`TRACE` level logging during tests, and obtain separate logs for failing tests.

+## Error Reporting

+Fatal errors and logging messages with `ERROR` level will be shown in the <control>IDE Fatal Errors</control> dialog for EAP releases or when running in [internal mode](enabling_internal.md).
+For errors caused by third-party plugins, reporting is disabled by default - instead, there's an option to disable the plugin causing the exception.

+To let users report such errors to the vendor, plugins can implement custom [`ErrorReportSubmitter`](upsource:///platform/platform-api/src/com/intellij/openapi/diagnostic/ErrorReportSubmitter.java) registered in extension point `com.intellij.errorHandler`.
+See [IntelliJ Platform Explorer](https://jb.gg/ipe?extensions=com.intellij.errorHandler) for existing implementations - ranging from pre-filling web-based issue tracker forms to fully automated submission to log monitoring systems.

 ## Runtime Information